santanunath/docker-mern-mysql-app/README.md

 WARNING!!
 > you must wait for 5 minutes for setup MySQL properly.
-> u can check if MySQL is in running status.
+> u can check if MySQL is in running state.
 > $ sudo docker logs db

 Access the ADMINER using route    `http://host-ip:8000/`